top of page

 The shock of 50: “Is this it?”

 Bam!
-Then all of a sudden we hit 50.
+Then suddenly, we hit 50.

 We start to realise that where we are in life might not be what we expected at all.